Prayer Cycle / Monk in the World / Day 6

 above, holding its breath with you.

-The World is My Monastery
+CLOSING SONG: The World is My Monastery (Words inspired by St. Francis of Assisi)

 Credits

-Opening Prayer written by Christine Valters Paintner
+Opening Prayer: Written by Christine Valters Paintner

-Interpretation of Psalm 90 by Rev. Christine Robinson
+Psalm 90: Interpretation by Rev. Christine Robinson

-Please note: All of the Opening and Closing Songs are published on CDs in the Abbey of the Arts collection.
-In addition, these songs have accompanying gesture prayers and/or dances created by Betsey Beckman that can be found on the corresponding DVD (each album has a DVD companion).
-The Psalm Opening and Doxology also have accompanying congregational gestures.
-The audio and video recordings of these are available at AbbeyoftheArts.com.
+Please note: All of the songs and prayer responses are published on albums in the Abbey of the Arts collection unless otherwise noted.
+In addition, these songs & responses have accompanying gesture prayers and/or dances created by Betsey Beckman that can be found on the corresponding video collections.
+Audio and video recordings of the Prayer Cycles are available at AbbeyoftheArts.com.